jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Space Jackal/Proclamation/README.md

 ![qemu emulation of MBR bootstrap code](pics/1.png)

 ### Strings
+The displayed text suggests, that there is a hidden message inside the bootsector.
-Are there additional strings inside the bootsector that we didn't witness during emulation?
+Are there additional strings that we didn't witness during emulation?
 ```
 $ strings proclamation.dat
 you're on a good way.